Wedding insurance: Frequently asked questions

 What doesn't wedding insurance cover?

 Event insurance will typically not pay for expenses if the bride or groom decide to call off the wedding due to cold feet or a change of heart.
 Also, event insurance generally does not cover equipment rented from a third-party business that's not affiliated with the venue.
-Read your policy or talk to your agent to learn what scenarios may and may not be covered.
+Read your policy or talk to your insurance provider to learn what scenarios may and may not be covered.

 When should I buy wedding insurance?